How long do immigrants stay in Switzerland?

 For each nationality, the proportion of leavers is calculated by dividing the number of people no longer resident in Switzerland at the end of a year, by the total number of people who immigrated in 1998.
 For this reason, the proportion can rise or fall from one year to the next depending on the number of departures and returns to Switzerland.

 For countries that have undergone a change in nationality, such as for the former Yugoslavia (Serbia, Montenegro, Kosovo, Bosnia-Herzegovina and Macedonia), it is impossible to know the exact nationality of those who have left Switzerland.
-This makes it impossible to calculate the departure rate here.
+This makes it impossible to calculate the departure rate here.end of infobox

 swissinfo.ch and NCCR - on the move